 - Westrup v.
 Hardy & Harper – Defense verdict for a paving contractor in a slip and fall accident in a school parking lot which occurred shortly after the contractor had resurfaced the asphalt in the lot.

 - Ng v.
-Various Defendants – Successfully secured a dismissal on behalf of a hotel in personal injury product liability action where plaintiff alleged exposure to bath products.
+Various Defendants – Successfully secured the dismissal of a premises client (hotel) in a personal injury product liability action venued in San Francisco County Superior Court wherein plaintiff alleged exposure to bath products.

 - Cox v.
 City of San Diego – Successfully represented the City of San Diego in a case where the plaintiff fell down the stairs at the San Diego Museum of Art, a 100-year old building with no handrails and an optical illusion camouflaging the stairs.
 We settled for a fraction of the demand.

 - Green v.
 Property Owner – Represented the property owner of a large commercial and retail center in Los Angeles in a case where a disabled woman in a wheelchair fell and broke her neck on the premises.
 Compliance with building codes and a prior accident at the same location were at issue.
 We successfully secured a settlement for a fraction of the 7-figure demand.

 - Thomas v.
 Tovey Construction – Plaintiff verdict in a construction accident case where the plaintiff fell down an elevator shaft.
 The net verdict was $600,000 below the final pre-trial demand.
 In addition, our general contractor client obtained full contractual indemnification from the primarily negligent subcontractor co-defendant.